 All custom fees, duties and taxes are included.

 See Shipping and Returns page for full details, conditions apply.

-We donate 1% of our proceeds to Fashion Revolution, which like us strive to promote transparent and ethical brands.
+We donate 1% of our income to Fashion Revolution, who like us strive to promote transparent and ethical brands.
 We want to actively contribute to making fashion more ethical and sustainable.
 Instead of making people feel guilty, we help them recognize that they have the power to make positive change.
 We love fashion.
 But we don't want our clothes to exploit people or destroy our planet.